SandyPantsLai/rails-pg-example-shop/README.md

 # Rails E-commerce Heroku Example App

-This e-commerce app with sample data is built with [Solidus](https://github.com/solidusio/solidus) with Ruby 2.6.4, Rails 5 and Puma 4.
+This e-commerce app with sample data is built with [Solidus](https://github.com/solidusio/solidus) with Ruby 2.6.4, Rails 5 and Puma 4 and Sidekiq.
 It is intended to demo different best practices and use cases in the context of working with Heroku.

-The master branch contains the base e-commerce store to be deployed on the Heroku [Common Runtime](https://devcenter.heroku.com/articles/dyno-runtime#common-runtime).
+The master branch contains the core e-commerce store to be deployed on the Heroku [Common Runtime](https://devcenter.heroku.com/articles/dyno-runtime#common-runtime).
 Future branches that remain unmerged represent different versions of this demo store, i.e. one meant for deploy on [Private Spaces](https://devcenter.heroku.com/articles/dyno-runtime#private-spaces-runtime), one that uses Sidekiq for background jobs, one to set up a scenario with bad database queries etc.

 A [`free` (if used in Personal account) or `standard-1x` (if app created in Enterprise Team) dyno](https://devcenter.heroku.com/articles/dyno-types) will be used to run your app when you use the Deploy to Heroku button below.
 The following [add-ons](https://devcenter.heroku.com/articles/add-ons) will be provisioned.
 Only the free tiers of each are provisioned by default.
 You may need to upgrade these to paid plans in order to apply certain best practices, i.e. Postgres metrics are not available on the `hobby-dev` plan so you can't really monitor Postgres without upgrading.